xyliatgithub/IntroInfoSec-2026/lab5/README.md

 ## Environment Setup

+Note: In general there are two options to install thesoftware package used for this lab either in a VM or on your computer directly.

 > [!IMPORTANT]
 > If your laptop runs into VM issues, you can always do the lab on the **MSSI Lab** computers.
 First **activate your ISI/MSSI account**: https://wiki.isi.jhu.edu/index.php/MSSI_Accounts.
 For details, see Christopher Venghaus’s email titled **“MSSI Account Information.”**